Encode42/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-This is a modified version of [PrismLauncher's Code of Conduct][prism], which is a modified version of the Contributor Covenant.
+This is a modified version of PrismLauncher's Code of Conduct, which is a modified version of the Contributor Covenant.
 See commit history to see our changes.

 ## Our Pledge